3 Technical Guidelines

 You can use functions in the roblog package to do some automated checks on your post.

-• ro_lint_md() to check and enforce use of complete alternative descriptions for image, of relative links to rOpenSci website, of Hugo shortcodes for tweets.
+• ro_lint_md() to check and enforce use of complete alternative descriptions for image, of relative links to rOpenSci website, of Hugo shortcodes.

 • ro_check_urls() to check for URLs that might be broken